johanley/special-relativity-core/README.md

 <!--

 **Two boosts commute only when they are in the same line.**
-An elbow-boost (two non-collinear boosts) is equivalent to a boost plus a rotation.
+An elbow-boost (two non-colinear boosts) is equivalent to a boost plus a rotation.
 The rotation is absent if the two boosts are along the same axis.
 The kinematic (Thomas-Wigner) rotation angle is small for low speeds, but for ultra-relativistic speeds it increases rapidly without bound.